psychemedia/middle-english-romances/sir-amadace.md

 The more and the lasse: —

-" Hyt is in the deyd name that Y speyke;
+"Hyt is in the deyd name that Y speyke;
 He preys yow all vnto the meyte

 The pepull that ar here ;"